Meredith Baxter

 Meredith Ann Baxter (born June 21, 1947) is an American actress and producer.
-She is known for her roles on the CBS sitcom Bridget Loves Bernie (1972–73), ABC drama series Family (1976–80) and the NBC sitcom Family Ties (1982–89).
+She is known for her roles on the CBS sitcom Bridget Loves Bernie (1972–1973), ABC drama series Family (1976–1980) and the NBC sitcom Family Ties (1982–1989).
 A five-time Emmy Award nominee, one of her nominations was for playing the title role in the 1992 TV film A Woman Scorned: The Betty Broderick Story.

 Early life

-Baxter was born in South Pasadena, California, the daughter of actress, director and producer Whitney Blake; and Tom Baxter, a radio announcer.
-After her parents were divorced in 1953, Baxter and her two brothers, Richard (born 1944) and Brian (born 1946), were raised by their mother in Pasadena.
+Baxter was born on June 21, 1947, in South Pasadena, California, the daughter of actress, director and producer Whitney Blake and Tom Baxter, a radio announcer.
+After her parents were divorced in 1953, Baxter and her two elder brothers, Richard (born 1944) and Brian (born 1946), were raised by their mother in Pasadena.
 Her second stepfather was situation comedy writer Allan Manings.
-She and her Family Ties co-star, Michael Gross, were both born on June 21, 1947.

 Baxter was educated at James Monroe High School before transferring to Hollywood High School.
 During her senior year, she attended Interlochen Center for the Arts as a voice major, but returned to Hollywood High, where she graduated in 1965.